MP: BSP MLA 'abuses' govt officer, video goes viral

 In the clip, the MLA can be seen barging into the office of Damoh District Treasury Officer (DTO) Vivek Gharu and abusing him for not releasing the funds.
 The MLA had sanctioned the money for the project from her MLA fund.

-She purportedly told the officer to seek transfer if he doesn't want to work in the district.
+She purportedly told the officer to seek transfer if he did't want to work in the district.
 The MLA also alleged that the officer was demanding money for clearing the bill.

 According to sources, Ram Bai had sanctioned funds for development of a road in a village panchayat and the proposal (bill) after clearance from the district planning committee and collector reached the district treasury office.
 However, it seems the MLA lost her cool when the proposal failed to get clearance.